pantheon-systems/documentation/source/content/core-updates.md

 This doc includes instructions to make core updates to WordPress and Drupal sites hosted on the Pantheon WebOps platform.

-## Drupal 9+
+## drupal:latest

-As of Drupal 9, Drupal only supports managing depedencies via composer.
+As of Drupal 8.8, Drupal only supports managing depedencies via composer.
 You can do that without checking in the vendor directory by using Pantheon's [Integrated Composer](/guides/integrated-composer) to allow one-click core updates through the Dashboard.